jackericson98/jackericson98/README.md

 # Jack Ericson

 ## About Me
 I am a computational physicist with expertise in data science, numerical analysis and scientific simulations.
 I currently work at Georgia State University and specialize in developing software that solves complex problems in molecular analysis.
-My skills include:
+My expertise includes:

-##### Python programming, Data analysis, Machine learning, Cloud computing, Simulations
+##### Python programming, Statistical analysis, Machine learning, Physical Simulations, Numerical Analysis and Customer Service

 I am passionate about using my skills in scince and technology to develop energy solutions to promote a more sustainable future.
 My career objective is to pursue a PhD in high energy Nuclear Physics to work towards developing the new generation of fusion powerplants that will power the future.